robsonalvesdevbr/mcp-gateway/README.md

-# Docker MCP Gateway
+# Docker MCP Plugin and Docker MCP Gateway

 ![build](https://github.com/docker/docker-mcp/actions/workflows/ci.yml/badge.svg)

-The Docker MCP gateway allows developers to consume MCP servers from the [Docker MCP Catalog](https://hub.docker.com/mcp).
-Using the [MCP Toolkit](https://docs.docker.com/ai/mcp-catalog-and-toolkit/toolkit/), developers can package and distribute their own Model Context Protocol servers.
+The [MCP Toolkit](https://docs.docker.com/ai/mcp-catalog-and-toolkit/toolkit/), in Docker Desktop, allows developers to configure and consume MCP servers from the [Docker MCP Catalog](https://hub.docker.com/mcp).

+Underneath, the Toolkit is powered by a docker CLI plugin: `docker-mcp`.
+This repository is the code of this CLI plugin.
+It can work in Docker Desktop or independently.

+The main feature of this CLI is the **Docker MCP Gateway** which allows easy and secure running and deployment of MCP servers.
+See [Features](#Features) for a list of all the features.

 ## What is MCP?